eTextile/Synth/Firmware/README.md

 - CPUSpeed:     600MHz
 - Optimize      Faster

-### eTextile-Synthetizer Firmware
+### eTextile-Synthetizer / Firmware
 - Load /Synth-master/Firmware/main/main.ino

+### eTextile-Synthetizer / Powering
+- The Teensy **Micro USB Type B** will not power the eTextile-Synthetizer
+- You must connect the included power cable with a power adapter or your laptop USB plug

 ### eTextile-Synthetizer / Benchmark
   - ADC_INPUT : 1853 FPS